Audiobooks as a Game-Changer for People with Visual Impairments and ADHD

 For anyone living with a visual impairment or ADHD, reading can be a challenge.
 Pages blur, focus drifts, and the frustration builds.
 This is where audiobooks can be life-changing.

 Audiobooks make stories, ideas, and education accessible anywhere.
 You can listen while walking, commuting, doing chores, or simply resting your eyes.
-For someone with ADHD, the ability to move while listening is a gift: it channels restless energy into something productive (study).
+For someone with ADHD, the ability to move while listening is a gift because it channels restless energy into something productive (study).
 For those with limited vision, audiobooks open up an entire library of books that may otherwise be out of reach (study).

 The truth is, this was unique.
 My wife often suggests things to me that make me a better person.
 I should have listened to her sooner about audiobooks.
 Lesson learned.

-It's not just convenience—it's freedom.
-Freedom to keep learning, to enjoy fiction, and to join conversations around books without the physical or cognitive barriers that can make reading so hard.
+Convenience matters, but the bigger win is the freedom to keep learning, to enjoy fiction, and to join conversations around books without the physical or cognitive barriers that can make reading so hard.

 Listening to a book doesn't make the experience less valuable.
 If anything, it allows you to engage with more books than you thought possible.
-Audiobooks aren't an alternative to reading—they're a door back into it.
+Audiobooks aren't an alternative to reading; they're a door back into it.